-Our 1,300 schools and their 500,000 pupils bring great diversity to the independent schools sector.
+There are over 1,300 ISC schools with around 500,000 pupils bringing great diversity to the independent schools sector.

 Diversity of school type

-Not all ISC schools are the larger well known public schools, with many schools best known only in their local communities.
+Not all ISC schools are the larger well known independent schools, with many schools best known only in their local communities.

-Over half of ISC schools educate children aged under 13 and some are small: 56% of ISC schools have fewer than 350 pupils.
+Nearly half of ISC schools are junior schools where all pupils are in Year 8 and below and some schools are small: half of schools have fewer than 300 pupils.

-Over 87% of ISC pupils attend day schools, but there are 487 schools that offer the opportunity to board.
+87% of ISC pupils are day pupils, but there are 473 schools that offer the opportunity to board.

 There are also specialist schools which offer the very best provision for children with special needs.

 These schools are often a resource relied upon by local authorities as specialist centres to which they can send children with special educational needs.